cablelabs/micronets-mobile/README.md

 # Micronets Mobile

-Micronets Mobile is an Apache Cordova based cross platform application used in the Micronets environent.
+Micronets Mobile is an Apache Cordova based cross platform application used in the Micronets ecosystem.
 It currently has two modes of operation:
 - DPP Onboarding
 - Idora Remote Login